SDLE MCQ

 Category: Professionalism and bioethics , infection control and patient safety

-5) What is the definition of confidentiality?
+5) What violates patient confidentiality?

 186 / 200